-In the next example, the -ING verb is a present participle, indicating two things going on at the same time.
+Or the gerund can act as a present participle, indicating two things going on at the same time.
 Note the use of the comma:

 Walking in the forest, I listened to the sounds of the birds.

 This second example is really a short form of this sentence: